 To satisfy my curiosity, I have researched many different subjects that pique my interest.
 The following article is based on my own research

 Oh hairdresser, what went wrong?
 Many of us get our hair trimmed or cut every two or three weeks.
-Some may even have a daily routine, but as the years have passed by we have forgotten the history of the hairdresser.
+Some may even have a daily routine, but as the years have passed, we have forgotten the history of the hairdresser.

 We take our hairdressers for granted nowadays because there are so many of them to choose from.
 Many hairdressers struggle to keep a returning customer base, especially in today's economy.
 It is amazing how much the profession has changed over the past 2,400 years.
 They have gone from surgeon to dentist to priest.
 Can you imagine seeing a priest carrying around a straight razor?

 Would you believe that hairdressers were once paid more than doctors?
-What if I told you that they performed a similar form of exorcism?
+What if I told you that they practiced something similar to an exorcism?

-The first hairdressers were actually known as Barbers, stemming from the Latin word "Barba" which means beard.
 The history of barbers can be traced back all the way to the beginning of mankind.
 There have even been several razors discovered in Egypt that date back to over 6,000 years ago.
-Some of the earliest accounts we have of barbers stem back to 2,300 years ago in Sicily, thus giving us the term, "Sicilian Barber" and operas like "The Barber of Seville".
+Some of the earliest accounts we have of barbers stem back to 2,300 years ago in Sicily, thus giving us the term "Sicilian Barber" and operas like "The Barber of Seville."

 The Barber trade in Rome was adopted by many amateurs.
-The profession was a lot different than it is today because a lot of barbers didn't even have their own shops.
+The profession was a lot different than it is today because many barbers didn't even have their own shops.
 Some would cut hair in their households or even on the streets.
-Shaves were usually offered for very little money because of the amount of competition, however, some barbers managed to become very wealthy because they were favored by the upper class citizens and could charge more for their services.
+Shaves were usually offered for very little money because of the amount of competition; however, some barbers managed to become very wealthy because they were favored by the upper-class citizens and could charge more for their services.

-The musical film "Sweeney Todd" was actually inspired by such Sicilian barbers who earned the moniker, "butcher", because of their dull, copper razors which would sometimes scar their customer's necks, chins and cheeks.
-Because of this, many customers refused to be shaved with a razor, forcing barbers to come up with new ways of hair removal.
+The musical film "Sweeney Todd" was actually inspired by such Sicilian barbers who earned the moniker "butcher" because of their dull, copper razors, which would sometimes scar their customer's necks, chins, and cheeks.
+Because of this, many customers refused to be shaved with a razor, forcing barbers to come up with new methods of hair removal.

 The Barber as a Priest

-Some of the earliest Barbers stemmed from surgeons and priests.
+Some of the earliest barbers stemmed from surgeons and priests.
 The reason priests became barbers is because the people of ancient Egypt were very superstitious.
-They believed that spirits entered into the body from the tips of the hair on one's head.
+They believed that spirits entered the body from the tips of the hair on one's head.
 Cutting these hairs from the head was thought to expel the evil spirits like some sort of exorcism.
-This placed barbers in very high standard among their community.
+This placed barbers at a very high standard in their community.
 Since barbers were thought to be religious men, they would often be called upon to baptize others and conduct marriage ceremonies.

 History of the Barber Pole

-During the 15th century, many surgeons began to complain that barbers had too many rights to be deemed as a hairdresser, dentist and surgeon.
-Most barbers had no previous medical education and in turn resorted to unconventional methods to try to cure their customers, which would usually end up hurting more people than it helped.
-Towards the middle of the 15th century, more and more medical discoveries were being made and that made it hard for barbers to keep up with surgical procedures.
-This led parliament to restrict their surgical duties.
-By the year 1450, barbers were limited to pulling teeth, cauterizing wounds and bloodletting.
-With the barbers out of the picture, this opened up a brand new path for up and coming, educated surgeons.
-However, up until the 18th century, each new surgeon would have to be approved by two barbers before they could receive their surgeons license.
+During the 15th century, many surgeons began to complain that barbers had too many rights to be deemed hairdressers, dentists, and surgeons.
+Most barbers had no previous medical education and, in turn, resorted to unconventional methods to try to cure their customers, which would usually end up hurting more people than it helped.
+Towards the middle of the 15th century, more and more medical discoveries were being made, making it hard for barbers to keep up with surgical procedures.
+This led Parliament to restrict their surgical duties.
+By the year 1450, barbers were limited to pulling teeth, cauterizing wounds, and bloodletting.
+With the barbers out of the picture, this opened up a brand new path for up-and-coming, educated surgeons.
+However, up until the 18th century, each new surgeon would have to be approved by two barbers before they could receive their surgeon's license.
 So unless you knew someone high up or were good friends with many barbers, it was pretty difficult to break into the surgical profession.

 Barbers and Cosmetologists actually have the same type of certification.
 Their license is what makes them different.
-While cosmetologist are allowed to cut hair, they are actually not certified to use a straight razor.
+While cosmetologists are allowed to cut hair, they are actually not certified to use a straight razor.
 That duty is actually limited to those with a barber license.
-This is still a law in every state except New Jersey.
-So even though cosmetologist are licensed hair dressers, they must also possess a barber's license in order to use a straight razor.
+This is still a law about this in every state except New Jersey.
+So even though cosmetologists are licensed hairdressers, they must also possess a barber's license in order to use a straight razor.